databrary/design/ridir-16/narrative.md

 Data may be stored on Databrary for the contributing researcher’s use regardless of whether the records are shared with others.
 When a researcher chooses to share, Databrary makes the data available to the community of authorized researchers.
 More than 165 institutions in North and South America, Europe, Asia, and Australia have agreed to Databrary’s framework, and the number grows daily (43).
-Furthermore, any de-identified data associated with a dataset, including demographic and study metadata, stimuli, coding manuals, and often coding data, are shared openly with the public, maximally broadening the availability and use of these materials.
+Furthermore, any de-identified data associated with a dataset, including demographic and study metadata, stimuli, coding manuals, and often coding data, are shared openly with the public, maximally broadening the availability of these materials.
+To make the most use of these shared materials, though, they still need to be made available in relevant, understandable, visualizable, and searchable formats, rather than as the opaque, incompatible files they are now.

 #### Databrary overcomes technical barriers to video data sharing